Heidi Fraser Hageman, Director Adam Robbert, Dissertation Manager

 What We Do

-CWS offers individual tutoring, credit-based writing courses, an online writing center, writing salons and peer review groups, in-class workshops and guest lectures, and pedagogical support for faculty.
-Along with writing support services, CWS reviews and approves all dissertations submitted for degree conferral by CIIS students, and collaborates closely with a network of Technical Editors in insuring CIIS publication standards are met.
-Current students may visit CWS' MyCIIS page by logging into my.ciis.edu to learn more about the below core offerings.
+CWS offers individual writing consultations, credit-based writing courses, a Dissertation Cafe space in Canvas, writing workshops and peer review groups, in-class workshops and guest lectures, and pedagogical support for faculty.
+Along with writing support services, the CWS staff reviews and approves all dissertations submitted for degree conferral by CIIS students, and collaborates closely with a network of Technical Reviewers vetted by the Institute in ensuring CIIS publication standards are met.
+Current students may visit CWS's MyCIIS page by logging into my.ciis.edu to learn more about the below core offerings.

 Writing Fellows meet one-on-one with students in single appointments, every other week, or on a weekly basis, based on the student's need and the Fellow's availability.
 While Fellows may not be able to provide feedback on the paper's content from an expert level within the student's specific field of study, each session is designed to give all students the feedback they need about the general readability of the writing, while providing support in the areas of structure, organization, development, and other important rhetorical aspects.
 A session can take place at any stage of the process, from brainstorming and prewriting to polishing a final draft or revising based on instructor feedback.